Chennai Mahabalipuram alias Mamallapuram

 Sculture work seen at Mahabalipuram

-Magnificent burial urns and jars with burials dating to the start of the first century A.D. were discovered from nearby areas of Mamallapuram.
+Magnificent burial urns and jars with burials dating to the start of the first century A.D. were discovered in nearby areas of Mamallapuram.
 4th century Chinese and Roman coins were also found at Mamallapuram.
-Mamallapuram city is believed to have been built in the 7th century A.D., by the great Pallava king Narasimhavarman.
+Mamallapuram city is believed to have been built in the 7th century A.D. by the great Pallava king Narasimhavarman.

 India – China Summit on Mahabalipuram in October 2019